 |---|---|---|

-| MQTT | An MQTT connection | A topic for the device.
+| MQTT Device | An MQTT connection | A topic for the device.
 Basic mode is read-only; Advanced mode adds properties and commands so ARC can also control it. |

-| PLC | A PLC (Modbus) connection | One Modbus address mapped to this device — read or write a coil or register. |
+| PLC Device | A PLC (Modbus) connection | One Modbus address mapped to this device — read or write a coil or register. |

-| Z-Wave | A Z-Wave connection | Pick the node and value — contact sensor, motion, switch, dimmer, button, temperature, or humidity. |
+| Z-Wave Device | A Z-Wave connection | Pick the node and value — contact sensor, motion, switch, dimmer, button, temperature, or humidity. |

-| Zigbee | A Zigbee connection | Pick the paired device and a capability — button, power, brightness, color, contact, motion, temperature, and more. |
+| Zigbee Device | A Zigbee connection | Pick the paired device and a capability — button, power, brightness, color, contact, motion, temperature, and more. |

-| Hue | A Hue connection | Choose a light, scene, or group from the connected Hue bridge. |
+| Hue Device | A Hue connection | Choose a light, scene, or group from the connected Hue bridge. |

-| OSC | An OSC connection | Listen for or send OSC messages at an address. |
+| OSC Endpoint | An OSC connection | Listen for or send OSC messages at an address. |

-| Raspberry Pi (GPIO) | A Raspberry Pi connection | Bundle BCM GPIO pins for digital input/output and PWM.
-This kind is game-scoped only. |
+| Raspberry Pi | A Raspberry Pi connection | Bundle GPIO pins for digital input/output and PWM.
+Only games can add this kind. |

 Where to set the protocol up